iBlockAPI/API-Docs/source/bitcoin.rst

 createMultiSig
 ```````````
 Creates a multi-signature address with n signature of m keys required,
-It returns a json object with the address and redeemScript
+It returns a json object with the address and redeemScript.

 Note this call may take some time